-Owner and Developer, Jazkarta (Boston, MA), founder of Plone4Artists and Boston Plone Users Group
+Plone consultant and founder of Jazkarta, Plone4Artists and the Boston Plone users group.

-I feel that I have a lot to contribute as a member of the board, both in terms of marketing and promoting Plone, as well as how to push the Plone development efforts in new directions.
+After serving on the board for one year, I feel that I still have a lot to contribute, both in terms of marketing and promoting Plone, as well as how to push the Plone development efforts in new directions.

 In general, I want to boost the advocacy and promotion of Plone, and have a few ideas on how this might be done more effectively: